-Students who have a home language other than English are initially assessed using the CELDT (California English Development Test) a state-designated, norm-referenced assessment of English proficiency.
+Students who have a home language other than English are initially assessed using a state-designated, norm-referenced assessment of English proficiency.
 Students who do not show English mastery qualify for supplementary services through the English Learner (EL) Program.
 These students receive daily instruction in English Language Development using state and district adopted materials.
 They learn to understand, speak, read, and write English.
 Their progress is monitored and tracked to assure good progress in learning English.
-When the CELDT test English proficiency assessment along with grades and teacher and parent observations confirms that they have mastered English at a level that will allow them to be successful in English listening, speaking, reading, and writing, they are reclassified as Fluent English Proficient.
+When the English proficiency assessment along with grades and teacher and parent observations confirms that they have mastered English at a level that will allow them to be successful in English listening, speaking, reading, and writing, they are reclassified as Fluent English Proficient.
 Their progress continues to be monitored for two years.